 - Thomas Cole: Art & Tourism in the 1820s – Amara McMann, 2012

 - From Passion to Painting: Thomas Cole & the Visual Representations of his Intellectual World – Madeline Turner, 2012

-The Thomas Cole National Historic Site is now seeking exhibition and educational interns to help plan and implement the 2017 season of exhibitions and events.
-Interns are welcome on a rolling basis year-round.
-The winter-spring season spans: February-May, Summer: May/June-August, and Fall: September – December.
+The Thomas Cole National Historic Site is now seeking interns to help plan and implement the 2018 season of exhibitions and events.
+The Winter/Spring season spans: March-May; the Summer/Fall season spans: June-October.
 All selected Interns work closely with staff and gain valuable, behind-the-scenes museum experience.
-Projects may include exhibitions and research, collection management, planning and design, and museum education and interpretation.
+Projects may include touring, exhibitions and research, collection management, development, event planning, and museum education and interpretation.

 To Apply please email (PDF files only):

 + Letter of interest detailing your areas of interest

 + Current resume